tim-schilling/debug-tutorial/docs/lab1.md

 To reproduce:
 1. Browse to the [list posts](http://127.0.0.1:8000/p/) view.
-1. The dates are ordered from most recent to oldest, but posts such as "Example become begin wish painting economic." and "Star onto receive human buy four." appear out of order in comparison to "Skill fight girl north production thus a." and "Conference sound item affect."
+1. The dates are ordered from most recent to oldest, but posts such as "Deal group admit assume contain fall free." and "Example become begin wish painting economic." appear out of order in comparison to "Skill fight girl north production thus a." and "Win effect bit series."
 1. "It doesn't work!"

 ### Facts